5o1z/kNotes/LKE/LK01-1/README.md

 ### Bypass KPTI with Trampoline

-The idea behind this technique is use the kernel's existing method of transitioning between userspace and kernelspace page tables in our exploit to transition gracefully to our drop_shell function.
-The function `swapgs_restore_regs_and_return_to_usermode` is used to move between these two pages and with an appropriate leak we can reuse this function in our rop chain.
+The idea behind this technique is use the kernel's existing method of transitioning between userspace and kernelspace page tables in our exploit to transition gracefully to our dROP_shell function.
+The function `swapgs_restore_regs_and_return_to_usermode` is used to move between these two pages and with an appROPriate leak we can reuse this function in our ROP chain.
 You can find the source code [here](https://github.com/torvalds/linux/blob/7587a4a5a4f66293e13358285bcbc90cc9bddb31/arch/x86/entry/entry_64.S#L575)

 ```x86asm
 POP_REGS pop_rdi=0